Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 Why Do We Have Anxiety?

-Mild anxiety is a part of our evolutionary heritage.
+Anxiety is a part of our evolutionary heritage.
 Without anxiety (and fear), we may not be cautious enough about our safety and survival.
-In other words, anxiety helps us anticipate problems so that we can be prepared and (hopefully) meet challenges effectively.
+In other words, anxiety helps us anticipate problems so that we can be prepared and meet challenges effectively.
 But all too often, people have higher levels of anxiety than is beneficial.
 Research has not provided conclusive answers about what causes anxiety.
 There are some risk factors for developing anxiety disorders and in my clinical experience, clients with high anxiety often present with one or more of these.

 Exposure to stressful or negative life events in childhood